-These all-day breakfast pancakes use a basic pancake recipe and transform it into an all-day feast!
-These simple and delicious.
-Served with succulent bacon, a gooey egg, fresh cherry tomatoes and chestnut mushrooms, this mouth-watering dish is perfect come breakfast time or brunch.
-The pancakes work really well with the sweet and savoury combination.
+Our breakfast pancakes use a basic pancake recipe and transform it into an all-day feast!
+These simple and delicious breakfast pancakes are served with succulent bacon, a gooey egg, fresh cherry tomatoes and chestnut mushrooms.
+It’s a mouth-watering dish that’s perfect come breakfast time or brunch.
+The breakfast pancakes work really well with the sweet and savoury combination.
 If you want to add a little more sweetness to the dish drizzle with maple syrup.
 You could also make two batches of the breakfast pancakes so that you can enjoy a savoury and a sweet course!

 - 90g plain flour